nodeshift/nodejs-reference-architecture/docs/operations/metrics.md

 - Export additional custom metrics to provide key attributes about the operation of your application which are not part of the standard metrics.

+- Be aware that the prometheus client instance needs to be a singleton within your app.
+For example, if your application imports separate packages that utilize the "prom-client" package, like customized RabbitMQ & Redis drivers that write metrics to prom-client, you need to make sure they use the same prom-client instance.
+  A common way to do that is to make the prom-client instance as an optional parameter in the constructor for those drivers, and then your app can pass in the same prom-client instance into both.